-- 32. There are likely to be a significant range of impacts on the agricultural sector arising from focussed efforts to reduce emissions in that sector.
-This will likely lead to a requirement for behavioural changes in terms of farming practices, changes in land-use and/or a need to reduce outputs from the sector e.g. in terms of livestock numbers.
-Further analysis of such impacts will be carried out when the Department is developing and implementing policies to try and achieve emission reductions in the sector and, where appropriate, options will have to be considered on the most effective way to support the sector in taking action, along with the Department's required development, establishment and implemented. - 33.
-Achieving significant emissions' reductions in terms of transport, energy and housing may result in policy interventions in the longer term which could impact positively on the social and economic needs of people in rural areas, provided these needs are built into the development of such policies at an early stage. - 34.
+- 32. Achieving significant emission reductions in terms of transport, energy and housing may result in policy interventions in the longer term which could impact positively on the social and economic needs of people in rural areas, provided these needs are built into the development of such policies at an early stage. - 33.
 Improvements to the environment and actions which reduce the impacts of climate change should also potentially benefit the rural sector although again it will be important to ensure that the needs of the sector are taken into account in the design and implementation of all relevant interventions.